DavidMercier/NIMS/doc/models_thin_films.rst

 :math:`\phi` is equal to 1 when :math:`x` is equal to 0 and 0 when :math:`x` is infinite.

 .. note::
-    If the difference between Poisson’s ratio of the thin film and substrate is small, the values for uniaxial loading Young's moduli, :math:`E`, :math:`E_\text{f}`, :math:`E_\text{s}` can be used in previous equation.
+    If the difference between Poisson's ratio of the thin film and substrate is small, the values for uniaxial loading Young's moduli, :math:`E`, :math:`E_\text{f}`, :math:`E_\text{s}` can be used in previous equation.